titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ```
 Once you've got the pointer, to run your shader, just add a call to
 ```
     shader.run(deltaMs)
 ```
 in your *runTEAudioPattern()* method.
 The *deltaMs* variable can be the one that's passed to *runTEAudioPattern()*.

-To set custom uniforms, use setUniform() in one of its myriad overloads.
-(TODO -- document this.
-For now, see the
+To set custom uniforms, use *setUniform(name, data,...) in one of its myriad overloads.
+For example, to send a 3
-in **NativeShader.java**)  For example, to send a 3 element float vector to your shader, include the statement
+element float vector to your shader, include the statement
 ```
     uniform vec3 myUniform;
 ```
 At the top of your shader code, outside any function (It behaves like a global constant).
 Then, in your Java code, before you call ```shader.run()```, set the uniform with